Discrimination of neutron-$\gamma$ in the low energy regime using machine learning for an EJ-276D plastic scintillator: Machine Learning

 While both methods have their advantages, MLPBNN needs fine-tuning for the involved hidden layers.
 Training MLPBNNs often takes more iterations to converge compared to traditional MLPs, particularly when using complex approximate inference techniques.
 Bayesian methods introduce additional hyperparameters (e.g., prior distributions, variational parameters) that require careful tuning, which can be non-trivial.
 On other hand, the SVM can be at many times slow to train and predict with large datasets, due to their complexity and memory requirements.
 The performance of SVMs heavily depends on the choice of kernel and parameters.
 They also do not provide direct estimation of probabilities for the predictions.
 For our studies we are using the TMVA toolkit~\cite{hoecker2009tmva}, where the MLPBNN and SVM algorithms are readily available for the use.
 The advantage of using TMVA is the ease of integration of the packages to the ROOT based software from CERN~\cite{root}, which enables the easy data handling, computation and plotting the results.
-To identify the optimal configuration, for both MLPBNN and SVM algorithms, optimization is done by tuning the set of input parameter dependencies and stability of the algorithms on the variables of interest.
-For e.g. for MLPBNN, we have tested the convergence of the algorithm with various hidden layers and epochs as well as optimizing the degree of correlation between the variables used for training.
-For SVM algorithm, the tolerance and $\Gamma$ values are studied systematically to obtain reasonable results.